Chris Kaba: Family of man shot dead by police wants charging decision

 "We need a decision," his mother Helen said.
 "Not in one week, not in one month, we need it as soon as possible," his father Prosper added.

-"If he [the officer] was a civilian, he would have been in jail the next day," Prosper said.
+"If he [the officer] was a civilian, he would have been in jail the next day," Mr Kaba said.

 "He killed Chris, he killed the family as well.
 There is no life for us.